pgamer78/btt-recorder-docs/docs/startproject.rst

 The program goes back to the Source Audio window.

-2. Tap on the bottom green bar (SELECT SOURCE LOCATION) to load the source audio.
+2. Tap on the bottom green bar (SELECT SOURCE LOCATION:) to load the source audio.

  * The file manager should open to the directory of where the audio files are located.